Azure/arc_jumpstart_docs/docs/azure_jumpstart_arcbox/faq/_index.md

 ## What are the use cases for ArcBox?

 ArcBox is a sandbox that can be used to explore Azure Arc capabilities, build quick demo environments, support proof-of-concept projects, and even provide a testing platform for specific scenarios.
-Many customers, partners, and community use ArcBox to quickly get hands-on with Azure Arc technology because it's quick to deploy with minimal requirements.
+Customers, partners, and community members use ArcBox to quickly get hands-on with Azure Arc technology because it's quick to deploy and has minimal requirements.

 ## What is required to deploy ArcBox?

 ArcBox deployment requires an Azure service principal with a **Contributor** or **Owner** role-based access control (RBAC) on an Azure subscription and resource group.
-You can deploy ArcBox using the Azure portal, Az CLI, Bicep, or Terraform.
-The service principal is required to run the automation scripts that deploy and configure ArcBox features.
+You can deploy ArcBox using the Azure portal, Azure CLI, Bicep, or Terraform.
+A service principal is required to run the automation scripts that deploy and configure ArcBox features.
 You can view how the service principal is used by exploring the ArcBox code on our [public GitHub repository](https://aka.ms/JumpstartGitHubCode).

 ## What are the different "flavors" of ArcBox?

-ArcBox offers three different configurations, or "flavors", that allow the user to choose their own experience.
+ArcBox offers four different “flavors” (configurations) that let users choose their own experience.

 - [ArcBox Full](/azure_jumpstart_arcbox/Full) - The core ArcBox experience with Azure Arc-enabled servers, Kubernetes, and data services capabilities.
 - [ArcBox for IT Pros](/azure_jumpstart_arcbox/ITPro/) - This essential Azure Arc-enabled servers sandbox includes a mix of Microsoft Windows and Linux servers managed using the included capabilities such as Azure Monitor, Microsoft Defender for Cloud, Azure Policy, Update Management, and more.